-The team should go back and review their final scores for each component in the SBCC-CAT.
+The team should gather back together to review their final scores for each component in the SBCC-CAT.
 They should focus on questions that produced lower scores, areas for improvement, and gaps that require capacity strengthening.
-After this, they start filling in their SBCC capacity strengthening plan.
-As they do this, they should reflect on their scores for each component and sub-component, as well the information that identified needs, gaps, and areas for improvement.
-They should also think about the organization's strengths, and how these could be complemented with the strengths of partners and other organizations.
-Suggest that they think beyond trainings and consider other resources that might fill identified gaps and areas for improvement.
+After this, the group should fill in their SBCC capacity strengthening plan.
+As they go through the plan, they should reflect on their scores for each component and sub-component, as well the identified needs, gaps, and areas for improvement.
+They should also think about the organization's strengths, and how these can be complemented with the strengths of partners and other organizations.
+Suggest that the group thinks beyond trainings and consider other resources that might fill identified gaps and areas for improvement.